Febold Feboldson: Origin

 The first stories of Febold Feboldson were published in newspapers in Gothenburg, Nebraska in 1923.
-The original creator of Febold Feboldson appears to be Wayne Caroll, a lumber salesman in Gothenburg who used Febold in advertising, essentially as a local variant of Paul Bunyan.
+The original creator of Febold Feboldson appears to be Wayne Carroll, a lumber salesman in Gothenburg who used Febold in advertising, essentially as a local variant of Paul Bunyan.
 However, due to the lack of trees in the Great Plains region, Feboldson eventually became a strongman rather than a lumberjack and his prodigious strength was demonstrated through other means in the stories.
 Caroll and another man, Don Holmes, wrote numerous Febold Feboldson stories between 1928 and 1933, which featured Feboldson taking on Native Americans, politicians, disease outbreaks, droughts, tornadoes, and excessive heat and cold.

 In 1932, Paul Robert Beath published the first widely-circulated story about Febold Feboldson, "Paul Bunyan and Febold" in the University of Nebraska–Lincoln's literary magazine, Prairie Schooner (vol. VI, p.
 59-61).
 Beath's account claims to be based on interviews with "Bergstrom Stromberg", a supposed elderly descendant of Feboldson, who was well-acquainted with both Bunyan and Feboldson.
 The association with Bunyan gave Febold Feboldson authenticity as a folk hero, despite being a recent creation by Nebraska authors.
 Beath went on to write about Feboldson in the Nebraska Folklore pamphlets published by the Nebraska Writers' Project in 1937.

 According to Nebraska folklorist Louise Pound and Paul Beath himself, Feboldson was inspired by a notable Swedish immigrant, Olof Bergstrom, who helped settle the town of Gothenburg, Nebraska.
 Bergstrom recruited a significant number of Swedes to settle the town of Gothenburg.
 Described as a tall, muscular, and "very handsome gentleman" with a winning personality, Bergstrom cast a large shadow in the growing town.
 Bergstrom once killed a house guest with a shotgun but was acquitted.
 Following the trial, a grateful Bergstrom gave each juror a $20 bill and was escorted back to his house by a parade led by the Gothenburg Silver Cornet Band.
 Bergstrom's apparent ability to escape trouble and turn a profit out of bad situations, as well as his role as a founder and community leader in Gothenburg, made him the model for Feboldson.